 The use of relative weight as a measure in monitoring the response of coho salmon to watershed restoration is based on the hypothesis that growth and physiological performance of fish can be correlated with habitat condition.
-Furthermore, since coho salmon use freshwater habitats for a year or more before migrating to the Pacific Ocean, the condition of this species should reflect habitat condition.
-Mechanisms describing the response of coho salmon condition relative weight to changing habitat condition may not be simple or linear.
+Furthermore, since coho salmon and steelhead use freshwater habitats for a year or more before migrating to the Pacific Ocean, the condition of these species should reflect habitat condition.
+Mechanisms describing the response of coho salmon and steelhead condition relative weight to changing habitat condition may not be simple or linear.
 For example, improving habitat could increase prey biomass available, prey visibility and habitat available to fish.
-Ultimately, the usefulness of relative weight as a monitoring response measure will rest on identifying mechanisms such as those.
+Ultimately, the usefulness of relative weight as a monitoring response measure will rest on identifying mechanisms such as those, as well as identifying any biases in the method.

-The standard weight equation described below was developed for juvenile coho salmon ranging from 45-119 mm FL.
-Thus, it cannot be applied reliably to fish smaller or larger than this.
+The standard weight equations described below was developed for juvenile coho salmon ranging from 45-119 mm FL and for juvenile steelhead ranging from 50-200 mm FL.
+Thus, they cannot be applied reliably to fish smaller or larger than these ranges.
 Reasons for this limitation are twofold.
-Errors associated with measuring the weight of live fish increase as size decreases and Wr values become highly variable in juvenile coho salmon < 45 mm FL.
+Errors associated with measuring the weight of live fish increase as size decreases and Wr values become highly variable in juvenile coho salmon < 45 mm FL or steelhead < 50 mm FL.
 Although the Wr for juvenile coho salmon my be expected to apply to fish > 119 mm FL, we presently lack data to test this relationship.
+Variation around the average steelhead Wr increases in fish > 200 mm FL.
+This variation may be related to change in body form associated with smolting or with sample size.
+It is recommended that the equation be applied to steelhead no longer than 200 mm FL, because of this uncertainty.

-Sampling designs to collect length and weight data for calculating juvenile coho salmon Wr should consider two sources of variation.
+Sampling designs to collect length and weight data for calculating juvenile coho salmon and steelhead Wr should consider three sources of variation.
 First, the number of fish measured should be adequate to describe the mean with confidence intervals that are not so large that the data are meaningless.
 Second, the spatial distribution of fish sampled should be representative of the area of interest.
+Third, temporal variation will be important, particularly if the sample includes fish undergoing smoltification.
+Therefore, sampling during late summer through fall is recommended.